evanhsu/trailingstopalerts.api/readme.md

     $ php artisan db:seed

+Generate your encryption keys for use with the Passport OAuth package:

+    $ php artisan passport:keys

 For a dev environment, you can now make requests to the API using the `client_secret`:
 `M3mI547k5W6eeIVXEPhnDsTPfNT8rdXC05UOpyVE` from your frontend.